jknapp25/exogenesis/story.md

 He found a rhythm in the solidarity and the tiredness though the days still seemed to grow longer and longer.

 One day a noise grew sort of loud.
 It sounded as though tiny objects were raining upon the outside of the ship.
 Looking out his window, he could see tiny things move past.
 Some even the size of his head.
 They moved so quickly it was impossible to tell what they looked like apart from just their color.
 It was an incredible site.

+---

+You are the explorer in the story!